solsticedhiver/flarte/README.md

 - no sound on some videos (ffmpeg bug)
 - no subtitles
 - seeking (forward/backward) does not always work
+- bug: download is aborted if dialog is closed

 Using an external [c]vlc instance will be an option, once settings will be done.
 This will fix only the first issue, though :-(